-- 1. Planning in principle Shaping the broad parameters and submitting a Stage 1 application well in advance see the timetable on page 2. - Up to three sabbatical grants for each half year will then be given approval in principle, following which applicants can go ahead and make bookings - 2.
+- Planning in principle Shaping the broad parameters and submitting a Stage 1 application well in advance see the timetable on page 2.
+Up to three sabbatical grants for each half year will then be given approval in principle, following which applicants can go ahead and make bookings - 2.
 Planning in detail More detailed planning of cover and content and submitting a Stage 2 application -by 3 months before the sabbatical. - 3.
 Taking the sabbatical Taking sabbatical, writing up the main learning points, and meeting to reflect on the experience

-The contact person for those exploring and taking sabbaticals is Jonathan Kimber, Director of Ministry and Discipleship, who will be happy to help at any point in the process.
-He is the contact person for the submission of forms and handling of queries: jkimber@cofe-worcester.org.uk
+The contact persons for those exploring and taking sabbaticals are Janet Fox, Clergy Development Officer (jfox@cofe-worcester.org.uk) and Roger Latham, Director of Mission and Ministry (rlatham@cofe-worcester.org.uk), who will be happy to help at any point in the process.
+They are the point of contact for the submission of forms and handling of queries.